flipay/chopperbot/README.md

 # Chopperbot

-Your daily cute assistant in Flipay
+Your cute slack bot assistant

 ## Usage 1: Split the bill